 Use colors that reflect your genre.
 For instance, a children’s author would use entirely different colors than an author who writes mysteries, or science fiction, or thrillers.
 And none of their colors would be right for a romance author.

-2. Logo (your author head shot)
+2. Branding with a Logo (your author head shot)

 Start with a good photograph that shows who you are.
 It should be just a head shot, because your primary use is going to be online, where people will frequently be looking at a very small image.